 Updated trail maps are available at our Sandpoint, Bonners Ferry, Priest Lake Ranger District offices, and our Supervisor's Office in Coeur d'Alene beginning in mid-December.
 An online (20mb pdf) version is available now.

-In the meantime, the IPNF will restart the winter travel planning process this winter to ensure winter motorized travel is consistent with current laws, regulations and other direction.
+In the meantime, the IPNF plans to restart the winter travel planning process in 2016 to ensure winter motorized travel is consistent with current laws, regulations and other direction.
 The planning process will promote a balanced approach to the quantity and quality of experiences provided, and required resource management objectives including types of uses and potential restrictions.

 Snowmobile Guide: Front & Back (Note: These map files are approximately 20 MB each.
 A high speed internet connection is recommended.)